Blu-Ray box, sleeves, and booklet cover for Arrow Academy

 The Hand-Drawn Look

 See the concept above?
 Using Topaz Adjust and Akvis Sketch, you can make photos look like they were drawn by hand.
-It's certainly not perfect, but it can often result in something interesting and, dare I say it, "artsy."
+It's certainly not perfect, but it can often result in something interesting.
 (The picture frames came from a free stock photo website.)

 Step 1: Duplicate the original layer.